Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Passport stamp collectors took note when changes to EU border rules were announced, signaling the end of physical stamps in your passport.
-However, the expected launch date of these new systems for November 10, 2024, isn’t happening.
-That’s because France, Germany, and the Netherlands said their systems won’t be ready in time.
+Passport stamp collectors took note when changes to EU border rules were first announced back in 2024, signaling the end of physical passport stamps.
+However, the expected launch date of the new system has been delayed once again.

 Once these changes are in effect, everything will be digital.
 And your first trip into the EU after these new rules go into effect may feel a bit different.